neurospin/pynet/README.rst

 'losses', 'regularizers', and 'metrics'.

 Then each network has been embeded in a Deep Learning training interface.
+Network parameters are set using the NetParameters object.
 You can list all these interfaces by executing in a Python shell::

     from pprint import pprint
     import pynet
     pprint(pynet.get_interfaces(family=None))
+    params = pynet.NetParameters(param1=1, param2=2)
+    params.param3 = 3

 The 'get_interfaces' function returns a dictionary with interfaces sorted by family names.
 You can filter the result by providing the family name or a list